iramshiv/A5_spark_word_count/README.md

 # A5_Spark_wordCount

-This is project using spark and python, to count top 24 words used in shakespheare writings.
+This is a project using spark and python, to count top 24 words used in shakespheare writings.
 Cleansed file with headers and unrelavant datas inbetween using python.
 Spark counts top 24 words , omits whitespaces & ''.